SWAP (New Horizons)

-SWAP (Solar Wind Around Pluto) is an science instrument aboard the unmanned New Horizons space probe, which was designed to flyby dwarf planet Pluto.
-SWAP was designed to record Solar Wind en route, at, and beyond Pluto.
+SWAP (solar wind around Pluto) is a science instrument aboard the unmanned New Horizons space probe, which was designed to fly by dwarf planet Pluto.
+SWAP was designed to record solar wind en route, at, and beyond Pluto.
 At Pluto, SWAP's purpose was to record the relationship between the solarwind and ions and/or material entering space from the atmosphere of Pluto.